wll199566/NLP-papers/writeups/Word2vec.md

 ### Question:

-when training the model, how to deal with the out-of-bag words which are not in the most frequent words?
+* when training the model, how to deal with the out-of-bag words which are not in the most frequent words?
+* CBOW and Skip-gram are still bag-of-word models, which does not consider the order of context words around it.
+How to embed the word consider the word order is the also the question.